heptarch/heptarch.github.io/drafts/tarkovsky.md

 Niccolò.
 I slept at the Institute, in a small room---more a closet---next to the archives on the second floor, ate at I Bastioni, and drank *branca menta* once a week on my stipend.
 The Institute was opposite a perfumery.
-In the evenings, the maestro attended his cauldron, and wafts of opoponax, frankincense, rose and osmanthus, of ambrette and musk, would float into the closet and colour my dreams.
+In the evenings, the maestro stirred his cauldron, and wafts of opoponax, frankincense, rose and osmanthus, of ambrette and musk, would float into the closet and colour my dreams.
 I have never slept so richly.
 But the riches of Florence would soon recede into the background.